 School Schedule and Fees

-Students must be 4 or turn 3 by September 1 of the school year in which you are applying.
+Students must be at least 3 by September 1 of the school year in which you are applying.

 Students must be able to use the restroom independently.

 You do not have to be a Riverbanks member to apply, but members receive discounted tuition.

 Registration for the 2024–2025 school year will begin for current families on Monday, February 5.
 Open registration starts Monday, February 26.
 Our registration process is first come, first serve.
 There is no pre-registration waitlist.

 Children are naturally curious about animals, plants, water and the world around them.
 At Riverbanks Nature Preschool, we use this natural interest for nature as the context for student learning.
 Nature Preschool shares the same child development goals of a more traditional preschool but has committed to meeting these goals through experiences in and with nature and has an added goal of fostering care and concern for the natural world.

 Riverbanks Nature Preschool is based on high-quality practices of both early childhood education and environmental education.
 Our instructors are accomplished in promoting the development of the young child across domains (e.g., cognitive, physical, emotional) and the development of a conservation ethic.

 Riverbanks Nature Preschool will utilize the inspiring spaces and resources of the Riverbanks Zoo and Garden campus for student activities.
 The Norman and Gerry Sue Arnold Learning Center at Riverbanks Botanical Garden serves as a beautiful indoor space for activities, but most exploration, play and learning occur in our forest classroom.